mightyleader/Multipeer_Talk/presentation.md

 no direct connection between 1 & 3 required

+^ all the devices connect to each other in a mesh

 ---
 #[fit]Session, Browser and Advertiser

 ![75%, filtered](https://dl.dropboxusercontent.com/u/5034400/plain.png)
 ![75%, filtered](https://dl.dropboxusercontent.com/u/5034400/plain.png)

+^ the multipeer API uses 3 objects, in most cases each device will run all three.
+Firstly both devices will instantiate a session object that stays in memory for the life of the communication.

 ---
 #[fit]Session, Browser and Advertiser